 We will ask you to provide an independently audited financial acquittal report at the end of the project period.
 A financial acquittal report will verify that you spent the grant in accordance with the grant agreement.

 Unspent funds must be returned to the department.

-Ad-hoc reports
+Monthly and ad-hoc reports